-Officials believe 6 kids were in SUV that plunged off cliff
+Family famed for protest photo die when SUV goes off cliff

 The family got attention after Devonte Hart was photographed during a 2014 protest in Portland, Oregon, over a grand jury's decision not to indict a police officer in the shooting of a black man in Ferguson, Missouri.

-The boy, holding a "Free Hugs" sign, stood crying out of sadness over the events.
+The boy, holding a "Free Hugs" sign, stood crying.
 A Portland officer saw his sign and asked if he could have a hug, and an emotional Hart embraced him in a picture that was widely shared.

+At the time, Jennifer Hart wrote on social media: "My son has a heart of gold, compassion beyond anything I've ever experienced, yet struggles with living fearlessly when it comes to the police. ...
+He wonders if someday when he no longer wears a 'Free Hugs' sign around his neck, when he's a full-grown black male, if his life will be in danger for simply being."

+The family traveled to many festivals throughout the area — including events for presidential candidate Bernie Sanders — and were known for wearing matching T-shirts.

-Zippy Lomax, a Portland photographer who knew the family, told the Oregonian/Oregonlive.com that the reaction overwhelmed the Harts, with negative attention focused on the multiracial family with lesbian parents.
+Zippy Lomax, a Portland photographer who knew the Harts, told the Oregonian/Oregonlive.com that the reaction to the 2014 photo overwhelmed them, with negative attention focused on the multiracial family with lesbian parents.

 "They kind of closed off for a while, honestly," Lomax told the newspaper.

-She said the Harts frequently traveled to festivals and shows and that "Jen and Sarah were the kind of parents this world desperately needs."
+But she added that "Jen and Sarah were the kind of parents this world desperately needs."

-"I'm sure they were going somewhere special and fun," Lomax told the newspaper.

-Dubois reported from Portland, Oregon.
-Associated Press writers Tom James in Woodland, Washington, and Phuong Le in Seattle also contributed.
+James reported from Woodland, Washington.
+AP reporter Steven Dubois in Portland, Oregon, and Phuong Le in Seattle also contributed.